1jour1vin

 Rated estate (2021 guide) Recommended (Wine producer recommended by Robert Parker - The Wine Advocate)

-The 2014 Les Dionnières Hermitage offers impeccable purity and beautiful elegance, with classic notes of sparkling stones, black raspberries, gunpowder, and a touch of violet.
-A well-balanced red wine, already full of pleasure, ready to drink today or to be cellared for ten years or more.
+The 2014 L'Ermitage Les Dionnières offers impeccable purity and beautiful elegance, displaying classic notes of mineral brightness, black raspberries, gunpowder, and a hint of violet.
+A well-balanced red wine that is already a delight to drink, ready to enjoy now or to age in the cellar for ten years or more.

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France